ktrnch/thesis-2026-Kateryna-Chaharna/README.md

 `data/configs/` — archived configs (`<prefix>_config.json`) can be identified based on prefix.

 # Limitations
-Simulator only accepts PLINK.raw files and relayes on its structure.
+Simulator only accepts PLINK.raw files and relies on its structure.

 # How to cite this simulator